ConfederacyOfGaia/ghosts-of-saltmarsh/players-guide.md

 - **Feats:** One of Alert, Observant, Resilient
 - **Background Feature:** City Watch / Investigator
 - **Background Characteristics:** City Watch / Investigator
-- **Equipment:** A uniform in the style of your unit and indicative of your rank, a horn with which to summon help, a set of manacles, and a pouch containing 10 gp
+- **Equipment:** A Saltmarsh guard uniform, a set of manacles, and a pouch containing 10 gp

 ### Urchin